Manage Execution Environments in Oracle Linux Automation Manager Private Automation Hub

 6. Click the upstream/awx-ee link in the Execution Environments panel.

-This link displays the instructions to pull this image from Private Automation Hub under the Details tab.
+This link displays the instructions for pulling this image from Private Automation Hub under the Details tab.

 7. Click the Images tab.